SYK-08/flink/README.md

 The Flink committers use IntelliJ IDEA to develop the Flink codebase.
 We recommend IntelliJ IDEA for developing projects that involve Scala code.

-Minimal requirements for an IDE are:
+The minimal requirements for an IDE are:
 * Support for Java and Scala (also mixed projects)
 * Support for Maven with Java and Scala